riscv-steel/riscv-steel/docs/index.md

 ## About Steel Core

 Steel is a 3-stage single-issue in-order RISC-V microprocessor core designed to be simple and easy to use.
-It is intended for use in FPGAs as a processing unit in embedded systems projects.
+It is intended for use as a processing unit in embedded systems projects.

 **Key features:**